 The official YouTube app for Android is sort of just okay.
 It gets the job done but it’s nothing really great.
 It doesn’t support background audio playback, the default video controls more or less suck.
 Though YouTube did recently introduce the ability to double tap to jump 10 seconds forward or backward which is a nice feature.
 But how nice would it be if you could just swipe left or right to seek forward or backward in the video or swipe up and down to control the volume?
-It is quite possible to add swipe controls to YouTube Android App.
+It is quite possible to add swipe controls to YouTube Android with Touch Controls for YouTube app.

 I’ve struggled often to get that slider at the right position but it always ends up a few seconds – or minutes depending on the length of the video – here and there.
 I tend to avoid watching long YouTube videos on my phone as a result.
 Swiping to control audio and video is almost a standard feature on every popular video app on the Play Store, yet for some reason, that’s not the case with YouTube.

-Add swipe controls to the YouTube Android app – root and Xposed required
+Add Swipe Controls to YouTube Android App – Root and Xposed required

 If you’re here we’ll assume you do have root enabled and Xposed framework installed so you’re aware of how things work on Android.